Florian Wirtz transfer news: Bayer Leverkusen playmaker arrives in UK ahead of British-record £100m move to Liverpool

 Florian Wirtz arrived in the UK on Thursday to complete a British-record move to Liverpool; total package is £116.5m (€137.5m) made up of £100m plus £16.5m in potential add-ons; the move will eclipse the previous record of £115m Chelsea paid for Moises Caicedo

-Florian Wirtz arrived in the UK on Thursday evening to complete his £100m move to the Premier League champions Liverpool.
+Florian Wirtz arrived at Liverpool's training ground on Friday morning to complete his £100m move to the Premier League champions.

 The total package is £116.5m (€137.5m), made up of a £100m plus £16.5m in potential add-ons.

-The second part will take place on Friday, after which he is due to sign a five-year contract on a minimum salary of £195,000 per week, which could become £245,000 per week with bonuses.
+The second part will take place later today after which he is due to sign a five-year contract on a minimum salary of £195,000 per week, which could become £245,000 per week with bonuses.

+"This is a huge statement signing from the champions," reported Sky Sports News' Ben Ransom from outside Liverpool's training ground on Friday morning.
+"We are expecting an announcement later today."

 - Transfer Centre LIVE! | Liverpool news & transfers🔴